sozihyun/sozihyun.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 My name is Zixuan Su(蘇梓暄) and I'm currently a master student in the Department of Electrical Engineering at City University of Hong Kong.
-Prior to CityUHK, I have worked on mathematical optimization, reconfigurable antenna and topology optimization with [Assoc.
-Prof.Ziheng Zhou](http://itlab.fzu.edu.cn/gzl/ZhuanJi/TeacherInfo2.aspx?No=T22108) and [Prof.Zhizhang(David) Chen(IEEE Fellow)](https://www.dal.ca/faculty/engineering/electrical/faculty-staff/our-faculty/professors/chen-zhizhang.html)
+Prior to CityUHK, I have worked on mathematical optimization, reconfigurable antenna and topology optimization with [Ziheng Zhou](http://itlab.fzu.edu.cn/gzl/ZhuanJi/TeacherInfo2.aspx?No=T22108) and [Zhizhang(David) Chen(IEEE Fellow)](https://www.dal.ca/faculty/engineering/electrical/faculty-staff/our-faculty/professors/chen-zhizhang.html)

 🔬Research Interests
 ======